Portslade Aldridge Community Academy

-As a former pupil of the school, Sir Rod Aldridge was delighted that Aldridge Education was chosen as the Academy’s lead sponsor, alongside Brighton and Hove City Council as the then co-sponsor, and the University of Sussex as Education Partner.
-The Academy can accommodate 1,200 11-16 year olds, with a sixth form of 250.
+As a former pupil of the school, Sir Rod Aldridge was delighted that Aldridge Education was chosen as the academy’s lead sponsor, alongside Brighton and Hove City Council as the then co-sponsor, and the University of Sussex as Education Partner.

 Since conversion to academy status the school buildings have undergone a £12.7m investment programme, seeing a new sixth form centre, a new science centre with separate dedicated physics, chemistry and biology labs, a new theatre, new ICT facilities, a new community library and Adult Learning Centre at the Chalky Road campus.

 PACA’s vision is to support its students to develop the skills, knowledge, qualifications, character and ambition to create amazing opportunities and to be successful.